Technical SEO matters! A lot.

 Every website needs technical SEO audit because it’s a part of SEO process.
 Without a technical audit in hand, you cannot find the mistake or bugs to improve upon.

 If you want to learn and conduct a technical SEO audit by yourself but don’t know where to begin from then don’t worry.
-We are going to take you through detailed guide that would help you audit the SEO.
+We are going to take you through the detailed guide that would help you audit the SEO.

-It is certainly not some rocket science, but requires you to have basic technical knowledge of HTML and programming along with FTP.
+It is certainly not some rocket science but requires you to have basic technical knowledge of HTML and programming along with FTP.

 Step this way…Whether you are performing first time or for investigating issues for clients’ website, I’ll tell you about some significant methods and tools while letting you know about the key areas to focus on that would help you conduct the audit.